 It always helps to visualize the current progress whether it be showing recent work or grades.
 Parents benefit greatly from having this material right in front of them throughout your discussion.

 3. Balance the Conversation

-Discussing a student should always be about balance.
+Discussing student’s progress and performance should always be about balance.
 While you may have to highlight a current weakness, it is best to share a recent accomplishment.
 Give the good with the bad.

 4. Invite the Student

 The student is more apt to take ownership of his or her current work if he or she is actually present.
 Allowing the student to share in the discussion will give them a better understanding of what is expected of them.

 5. Candy Always Helps

 Being confident about what you have to share with parents is key.
 Determine what it is that you want to talk about and which questions are vital.
 Amanda Morin’s worksheet is an excellent guide to a confident conference convo.